easonzhou/codeChallenge3/README.md

     2. After the first setup of the pattern, it will store the pattern in the browser's localStorage.
     3. Anytime you can unlock the screen against the saved pattern in the browser or you can reset the pattern.

-### tests
+### Tests

 Tested in chrome, firefox, and safari in Mac OSX as well as Chrome and Safari iOS browsers.
+I haven't tested it in Android OS because I only have an iPhone.